 The one of the courses offered in the New Era University is medicine, which led to the establishment of the New Era General Hospital.
 The medical center expands all the way to the intersecting Tandang Sora Avenue, with its expansion complex built in 2015.

-I wish that I can say more and feature more about the Iglesia ni Cristo Central Office Complex, but the church is very wary of outsiders entering its premises.
+I wish that I can say more and feature more about the Iglesia ni Cristo Central Office Complex, but the church is very wary of outsiders entering its premises, as one would new permission for the church elders.
 So all that I am left to do is appreciate the beauty of its architecture from the outside, standing along Commonwealth Avenue.